 So, if for example, in this case you’re the mechanic and you’re under the hood and you’re get the oil changes almost done and a routine maintenance check is almost finished.
 They always go back out into the lobby or they call you, depending on if you’ve left or not, and they talk to you before they close the hood.
 Before they take it off the list.

 Is that right?
-Can you guys agree with me on that? tell me yes if you remember that experience, if you remember being the customer on that site.
-So if you were the customer it’s going to help you be the seller a little bit better.
-So because again empathy and sales, especially women selling to other women, we need to light up when we are showing empathy, when we’re hearing about someone else.
-So, you need to understand where the other person is coming from so you can channel your inner mechanic and then channel the inner experience that you’ve had.
+Can you guys agree with me on that?
+If you were the customer it’s going to help you be the seller a little bit better.
+We need to light up when we are showing empathy.
+You need to understand where the other person is coming from so you can channel your inner mechanic and then channel the inner experience that you’ve had.
 Being in the waiting room.
 Your car is still on a lift.
 It went in for routine maintenance.
 The mechanic comes out and wants to talk to you for a minute.

 Number three, the final secret here is you can give them lots of different options on ways to move forward.
 Right.
 You haven’t completely finished the work yet, but you want to have this conversation because your moral obligation to tell them all the things that you notice that still need to be done.
 That requires their attention, right.
-I mean it says Sasha-yeah yeah yeah yeah oh yeah yeah I get a lot of “Oh yeahs” here.
-Exactly.
-So you signed this client, you’re working with them, you’re helping them they’re 90% there.
+I mean it says So you signed this client, you’re working with them, you’re helping them they’re 90% there.
 They’re almost done.
 You have to have this conversation with them.
 But here is where people miss.
 They miss the opportunity. they think, well it’s either, “give him the wiper blades and the filter,” or nothing.
 No!
 Because you’re not going to see just two things.
 I guarantee you that at this point, all of your experience and all of your education are going to be very key in your next conversation.

 for continued support, or an offer for a referral.
 Some sort of continued work.
 Or you’re going to set up a call for down the road.

 So remember, now go back to that.
 Back to the dealership where you sit in the lobby.
 You’re the customer.
 The guy comes out, your car’s still on the lift, He says, “Listen, I was under the hood and I noticed that your brakes are nearly done.
-We could change the brake pads now or we could change them in six weeks.”
+We could change the brake pads now or in six weeks.”

-Right.
-So the bottom line is, I don’t want to be driving down the road when my brake pads go out, and I don’t want to drive in an unsafe vehicle.
+The bottom line is, I don’t want to be driving down the road when my brake pads go out, and I don’t want to drive in an unsafe vehicle.
 And so it’s his moral obligation to tell me, and it’s my option to choose now or later.
-So here’s where I don’t want to lose this, right, is the important part.
 You take on that role a Trusted Advisor you educate them, you teach them about the things that you noticed, and then you give them a chance to either choose pieces of it now, “Hey, we can handle this part now.
 It’s only this much.”
 Or, We can handle all of it now.
 It’s only this much”

 Or, “We can handle part of it and then come back in six weeks.”
-So, if you have a client that you’re nearly done working with, I want you to connect with them.
-I want you to notice, I want you to get your moral obligation, and I want you to have that conversation where you either offer extended service, extended support, offer for referrals if you’re in real estate, you always want those referrals if they’re going to move again.
+If you have a client that you’re nearly done working with, I want you to connect with them.
+I want you to notice, I want you to get your moral obligation, and I want you to have that conversation where you either offer extended service, extended support, offer for referrals.

-You ask the question and then you take on that role of Trusted Advisor and then they say, “Well I tried this, and I tried that,” and then you can ask more questions.
+You ask the question and take on that role of Trusted Advisor and then they say, “Well I tried this, and I tried that,” Now you can ask more questions.
 “Where are you looking for support now?”.
 And then, all I want you to do is offer more support.
 Do what you do best.
 Continue the love.
 You are empathetic. you are loving.
 You are caring.
 You are supportive.
 You are helpful, and all you’re doing is guiding them down the path.If you don’t, how are they going to know?
-Haven’t you ever seen somebody walking around in life and their life is a hot mess and you’re like, “Where is their mother?!”
-Well, you can take on that role of Trusted Advisor.
+You can take on that role of Trusted Advisor.
 You can help them by offering them, by noticing, by telling them what you notice by offering them continued support.
 You are not hurting them.
-You are helping them and it is your moral obligation to do so because if you notice it, and you’re the expert, you need to at least bring it up.
-And at the very least, if they’re not ready to move and take action on it now and pay you for it, then set up another call in the future 6 weeks, 12 weeks up on a road.
+You are helping them and it is your moral obligation to do so.
+You need to at least bring it up.
+And at the very least, if they’re not ready to move and take action on it now and pay you for it, then set up another call in the future.
 A 10-minute phone call check- in.